build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 - How to find relationships between various features in your data set and convert the relevant features into numerical features
 - How to scale the numerical features in your raw data to bring all the features on the same scale for comparison purposes
 - How to build, train and deploy your custom and native machine learning models on sagemaker.
-- How to expose the deployed models as a REST API using AWS Lambda and AWS API Gateway using Open Source Chalice framework (https://github.com/aws/chalice)
+- How to expose the deployed models through a REST API using AWS Lambda and AWS API Gateway using Open Source Chalice framework (https://github.com/aws/chalice)
 - How to integrate the REST API's with a fronting User Interface (In our case this UI will represent our custom streaming platform clone called Myflix but you can use the skills you learn in this tutorial for building your own full stack applications with ML Models)